“Clinical Excellence Through Knowledge” is the mission statement

 flexible learning approach.

-- Innovative educational strategies are used, including an annual competency
+- Innovative educational strategies are used, including unit-specific competency

-- Scholarships: Available as well to assist the nurse in pursuing higher
+- Scholarships: Available to assist the nurse in pursuing higher education

-education or taking classes related to nursing, to further achievement
+and taking classes related to nursing to further achieve professional goals.

 - Tuition Reimbursement: Available for courses taken outside the institution,